 But, if you’re looking for an affordable homeowner chainsaw, you might want to check the condition of the saw before buying it.
 If you’re planning on buying a professional saw, closely inspect the unit and don’t hesitate to ask questions before making the final purchase.

-And as mentioned, we highly recommend using PayPal Goods and Services for your purchase (as much as possible) if buying online.
+And as mentioned, I highly recommend using PayPal Goods and Services for your purchase (as much as possible) if buying online.

 Is Buying a Used Chainsaw Worth it?